-While choosing a litigator for a lawsuit may not be a decision that you want to have to consider, it may be one of the most important ones you make.
-The outcome of a lawsuit can have a dramatic effect on your life and the lives of your loved ones – whether it’s in your favor or not.
+While choosing a litigator for a lawsuit may not be a decision you want to consider, it may be one of the most important ones.
+The outcome of a lawsuit can dramatically affect your life and the lives of your loved ones – whether it’s in your favor or not.
 The importance of choosing the right litigator requires that you do more than just pick one that you have heard about.
-You may be in litigation for an extended period of time, so in addition to verifying experience and qualifications, you need to make sure that you and your attorney are compatible and that you can work well together.
+You may be in litigation for an extended period, so in addition to verifying experience and qualifications, you need to ensure that you and your attorney are compatible and can work well together.

 You also need to ask questions that are specific to your case.
 The litigator you choose should be able to answer the following questions to your satisfaction:

-It’s important that you have realistic expectations about how your case will be handled.
+You must have realistic expectations about how your case will be handled.
 Asking about the law firm’s policies on a few things will help with that:

 The above list of questions is by no means exhaustive, but it gives you a sense of what you need to know.
-Don’t be shy about asking more questions, or for more details.
+Don’t be shy about asking more questions or for more details.
 The attorney you choose should be able to field all of your questions and concerns.

-At Ross Feller Casey, we are prepared to answer all of your questions, and discuss all aspects of your case.
-We have attorneys who are experienced in many different areas of the law, and who have exceptionally successful track records litigating cases.
+At Ross Feller Casey, we are prepared to answer all of your questions and discuss all aspects of your case.
+We have attorneys experienced in many different areas of the law and with exceptionally successful track records litigating cases.

 Disclaimer: Ross Feller Casey, LLP provides legal advice only after an attorney-client relationship is formed.
 Our website is an introduction to the firm and does not create a relationship between our attorneys and clients.
 An attorney-client relationship is formed only after a written agreement is signed by the client and the firm.
 Because every case is unique, the description of awards and summary of cases successfully handled are not intended to imply or guarantee that same success in other cases.
 Ross Feller Casey, LLP represents catastrophically injured persons and their families in injury and wrongful death cases, providing legal representation in Pennsylvania and New Jersey.